MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_structure.rst

 .. note::

-   A collection of preprocessing scripts to get various corpora of other formats is available in the :xref:`mfa_reorg_scripts`.
+   A collection of preprocessing scripts to get various corpora of other formats is available in the :xref:`mfa_reorg_scripts` and :xref:`corpus_creation_scripts`.

 Transcription file formats
 ==========================